 Information topics and Frequently Asked Questions are selected from the regulations, the latest Infection Control information published by regulatory and advisory agencies and from questions received in the TMC Client Services Center.

-The information and programs are designed for medical and dental practices that want to reduce their risk for patient and employee infection.
+The employee training information and OSHA compliance programs are designed for medical and dental practices that want to reduce their risk for patient and employee infection.
 Preventing infections is an important Risk Management step for the practice, reducing the potential for civil action and reputational damage.

 Dental Infection Control Guidelines

 The CDC, working with other authorities on infection control, developed guidelines for Infection Control in Dental settings.
 This report consolidates recommendations for preventing and controlling infectious diseases and managing personnel health and safety concerns related to infection control in dental settings.
 This 2003 report 1) updates and revises previous CDC recommendations regarding infection control in dental settings; 2) incorporates relevant infection-control measures from other CDC guidelines; and 3) discusses concerns not addressed in previous recommendations for dentistry.

-You can refer to the recommendations from the report to assist you with any aspect of Infection Control.
+You can refer to the recommendations from the report to assist you with any aspect of infection control.
 The full report provides the background and evidence as to why this recommendation was made.
-Of course, there have been updates since 2003 and you can attend one of the TMC Infection Control seminars or webinars to obtain the latest information.
+Of course, there have been updates since 2003 and you can attend one of the TMC Infection Control seminars or webinars for training to obtain the latest information.